-As disclosed in note 4 to the financial statements, the total pension liability for the System was \$2,681,184,069 and \$2,530,844,605 as of June 30, 2021, and June 30, 2020, respectively.
+As disclosed in note 4 to the financial statements, the total pension liability for the System was \$2,784,575,318 and \$2,681,184,069 as of June 30, 2022, and June 30, 2021, respectively.
 The actuarial valuations were based on various assumptions made by the System's actuary.
-Because actual experience may differ from the assumptions used in the actuarial valuation, there is a risk that the total pension liability at June 30, 2021, and June 30, 2020, could be understated or overstated.
+Because actual experience may differ from the assumptions used in the actuarial valuation, there is a risk that the total pension liability at June 30, 2022, and June 30, 2021, could be understated or overstated.
 Our opinion is not modified with respect to this matter.

 As disclosed in note 5 to the financial statements, the financial statements include investments that are not listed on national exchanges or for which quoted market prices are not available.
-These investments include private equities, multi-asset strategies, and investments in real assets.
+These investments include private equities, real estate and multi-asset strategies.
 Where a publicly-listed price is not available, the management of the System uses alternative sources of information including audited financial statements, unaudited interim reports, independent appraisals, and similar evidence to determine the fair value of investments.
 Our opinion is not modified with respect to this matter.